mapmeld/faces-map/README.md

 Fill a GeoJSON shape with photo thumbnails

-Goal: use imagemagick to shrink images to better size, output image directly from node-canvas

 Created for the 2015 Myanmar elections

 ## Usage

-Put a GeoJSON FeatureCollection as static/country.geojson
+Put a GeoJSON FeatureCollection as static/country.json

 Put many images in the static/faces directory.
 Run imagemagick to make them smaller